claromes/easycameratoview/README.txt

 - Easy Camera to View -

-Blender Add-on to create a Camera to View button and easily lock or unlock the view
+Blender Add-on to create a Camera to View button on Header region and easily lock or unlock the view

 -- Installation --